lyrichouston3/IT-helpdesk-homelab/README.md

 # IT Helpdesk Lab Portfolio

-This repository showcases my work completing helpdesk tickets and troubleshooting issues in a lab environment.
+This repository showcases my work creating mock helpdesk tickets and troubleshooting issues in a lab environment.

 ## Tickets Completed